DigitalVeer/HackathonNLP16/README.md

 # HackathonNLP16

-To obtain the movie files I used, you will need to install NLTK.
+To obtain the movie files I used without modifying, you will need to install NLTK.
+NLTK is a natural language processing toolkit originally developed by the University of Pennsylvania

 Install NLTK: run `sudo pip install -U nltk`